Alcohol-Free Childhood Campaign

 Please support our campaign to protect future generations of children and young people from the problems associated with alcohol marketing by signing up to our campaign statement:

 “I believe that alcohol marketing has no place in childhood.
-All children should play, learn and socialise in places that are healthy and safe, protected from exposure to alcohol marketing”
+All children have the right to play, learn and socialise in places that are healthy and safe, protected from exposure to alcohol marketing”

 Contact us to pledge your support